 This new virus causes flu-like illness and can spread from person to person.
 It was first discovered in December 2019 in a seafood market in Wuhan, China.
 COVID-19 is in the same virus family as SARS and MERS.
 Past MERS and SARS outbreaks have been complex, requiring countries to launch comprehensive public health responses.
 But countries such as Afghanistan and Iraq, where conflict or crisis have destroyed clinics and hospitals and weakened health systems, have little chance to effectively to combat the disease without support.

-What needs to be done to stop Coronavirus?
+What needs to be done to stop the coronavirus?

 Countries in crisis, like those where the IRC works, need international assistance to strengthen their capacity to rapidly detect the coronavirus, respond, and prevent further transmission of the disease.
 This includes helping countries invest in strong surveillance to detect the disease; efficient infection prevention and control at health clinics; an increase in protective gear, medical supplies and drugs; training of health workers to be able to identify, isolate and treat the symptoms of the disease; and outreach to communities so that people have the knowledge and resources to protect themselves and prevent the transmission of the virus.